 AWH4T is committed to youth choice.
 Youth choice means youth are able to make their own decisions about their lives and the services they need.
 At the individual level, this includes decisions about shelter and housing options, services, child welfare case planning, family engagement and more.
 The local Coordinated Entry System will incorporate youth choice by allowing youth to make informed decisions based on program information and select options that meet their preferences and needs.
-In addition, housing programs will ensure that youth can determine the location of housing units when possible.
+The AWH4T CES Task Group, at the urging of lived experience representatives, is in the process of developing comprehensive and readily available information on each housing project to allow for young people, and all those fielding a housing program match, to evaluate the options available to them completely before selecting or rejecting the housing opportunity.
+At time of match, youth are also informed of housing options that may benefit their family composition so they can make informed decisions based on who they determine and call family.
+At enrollment, young people are informed of their housing rights under VAWA and how to request Emergency Transfers when needed.
+In addition, housing programs will ensure that youth can determine the location of housing units when possible, and programs will offer services at a diverse range of locations that meet young peoples' needs: in social service buildings, in unsheltered locations, in housing units, or other community-based settings.